Sharvil-Turbadkar/Analyzing-Sale-trends-for-FudgeCorporation-/README.md

 6)Performed Multidimensional data analysis by craeting MOLAP cubes.
 Using ROLAP would require querying data from multiple tables.
 On the contrary, MOLAP has all possible combinations of data already stored in a multidimensional array.
 MOLAP can access this data directly.
-Hence, MOLAP is faster compared to Relational Online Analytical Processing (ROLAP).
+Hence, MOLAP is faster compared to Relational Online Analytical Processing (ROLAP)

 7) Made Visualizations on Power-BI after brainstorming with teammates to make recommendations on how Fudge Corporation can increase its sales